 Membership organisations come in many shapes and sizes.
 Sporting Clubs, Industry Associations and Community Groups, to name just a few.
 Regardless of the type of membership organisation, there is one guiding premise.
 Your job is to provide the services that the membership set you up to provide.
 This is the golden rule for driving membership.
 You would be amazed how often we identify a board or management who have lost sight of this.

 The second goal is the corporate governance and financial management of the business.
+Factoring financing may be a solution to stabilize cash flow.
 Even if a not-for-profit, maximising revenue is essential to delivering member value.
 Member value is the only tool for maintaining and growing membership.
 The challenge becomes taking steps to increase revenue when the members don’t believe it’s in their best interest.
 A classic example of this is increasing membership fees.

 The solution is setting two sets of goals and managing the business against both.